mengtong-personal/chrome-tab-organizer/README.md

 - Moves all tabs from other windows to the current window
 - Preserves all tabs, including pinned ones
 - Appends tabs to the end of the current window

+### Visual Tab Groups & Actions
+- The popup dynamically lists tab groups based on the main domain of unpinned tabs.
+- **Group Display**: Each group item clearly shows the domain, its assigned color, and the count of tabs.
+- **Focus Tab**: Clicking the main area of a group item will switch to the first tab of that group and focus its window.
+- **Move Group to New Window**: A dedicated button ('↗') allows you to instantly move all tabs of that group into a new, separate window.
+- **Close Tab Group**: A dedicated button ('✕') allows you to close all tabs belonging to that group.

 ## Development